Kitanemuk: Population

 The combined population of the Kitanemuk, Serrano, and Tataviam in 1910 had fallen to only 150 persons, according to Kroeber.

 History

+18th century

+The Kitanemuk lived in semi-permanent villages.
+They harvested acorns and vegetables and hunted small game.

 The Kitanemuk were first contacted by the Franciscan missionary-explorer Francisco Garcés in 1769.
 Some Kitanemuk were recruited and relocated for the Spanish missions of Mission San Fernando Rey de España in the San Fernando Valley, Mission San Gabriel Arcángel in the San Gabriel Valley, and perhaps Mission San Buenaventura at the coast in Ventura County.
 Therefore, they are sometimes grouped with the Mission Indians.

+19th century

 In 1840, a smallpox epidemic hit the Kitanemuk.
 Beginning in the 1850s, they were associated with the reservations at Fort Tejon and Tule River.

+The Kitanemuk moved to the Tejon Ranch Indian community, which never received a reservation.

+20th century

-By 1917, some Kitanemuks lived on Tejon Ranch and other lived on the Tule River Reservation, located in Tulare County, California.
+By 1917, some lived on Tejon Ranch and others lived on the Tule River Reservation, located in Tulare County, California.

+21st century

+One Kitanemuk family still lives on the Tejon Ranch, while others live nearby.
+Others still live on the Tule River Reservation.